A DISCOURSE ON RACISM

 This is to my Norwegian-speaking people, and others who do not understand some key issues of and about many Black people of African origin all over the world, particularly in Norway itself.
 Read this input bearing in mind that I come from South Africa originally.

 My first ever regularly paid-up job I got about only a few days after my thirteenth birthday; South African schools winter holidays, 1973.
 I became a junior waiter at a then very, very popular WHITES ONLY!
 Italian restaurant, Caponero.
-I quickly learned the tricks of the trade, and in no time I was such a hit I’d some weekends get more tips than my father!
-Three families who came to dine all evening most Fridays were absolute favourites of mine.
-This was for the common reason that they tipped most generously indeed.
-There were distinctive differences though.
+I quickly learned the tricks of the trade, and, in no time, I was such a hit I’d some weekends get more tips than my father!

 December 20, 2011